Sun-Lab-NBB/ataraxis-micro-controller/README.md

 black box.

 Note, the list below only provides the names and brief descriptions for each utility method.
-Use the [API documentation](https://ataraxis-micro-controller-api-docs.netlify.app/) to obtain more information about each of these methods.
+Use the [API documentation](https://ataraxis-micro-controller-api-docs.netlify.app/) to get more information about each of these methods.

 #### GetActiveCommand